Decision Fatigue and Food Choices: Why Your Eating Falls Apart at Night

 The Bottom Line

-The solution isn't more willpower—it's fewer decisions.
+The fix isn't more willpower.
+It's fewer decisions.

 Strategies that work: